 This topic describes how to manually back up an ApsaraDB for MongoDB instance.
 ApsaraDB for MongoDB supports both automatic backup and manual backup.
 You can configure a backup policy for the system to automatically back up your ApsaraDB for MongoDB instance based on the backup cycle you specify.

-- ApsaraDB for MongoDB stores its generated backup files in OSS to free up the storage space of ApsaraDB for MongoDB instances.
+- ApsaraDB for MongoDB stores its backup files in Object Storage Service (OSS) to reduce the storage space usage of ApsaraDB for MongoDB instances.

-- Physical backup: Physical database files are backed up for ApsaraDB for MongoDB instances.
+- Physical backup: Physical database files of an ApsaraDB for MongoDB instance are backed up.

-- Logical backup: You can run a mongodump command to logically back up ApsaraDB for MongoDB data.
+- Logical backup: mongodump is used to logically back up each database.

 - Log on to the ApsaraDB for MongoDB console.

-- In the left-side navigation pane, click Replica Set Instances or Sharding Instances based on the architecture of the target instance.
+- In the left-side navigation pane, click Replica Set Instances or Sharding Instances.

-- In the Backup Instance dialog box that appears, select a backup method for Backup Method.
+- In the dialog box that appears, specify Backup Method.